-KDOR indicates the provision of the bill, as introduced, to remove the application fee and reinstatement fee would reduce revenue by approximately \$1.5 million for FY 2022 and would increase one-time administrative expenditures by \$7,000 from the Division of Vehicles Operating Fund.
+The Department of Revenue indicates the provisions of the bill to remove the application fee and reinstatement fee would reduce revenue by approximately \$1.5 million for FY 2022.
+The Sentencing Commission and the Department of Corrections indicate the enactment of the bill would have no fiscal effect on the agencies.

-The League of Kansas Municipalities indicates any cost to cities from enactment of the bill would be negligible.
-The Kansas Association of Counties indicates the bill could reduce fee revenues for counties, but the bill could help clear case backlogs.
+The League of Kansas Municipalities indicates any cost to cities resulting from the enactment of the bill would be negligible.
+The Kansas Association of Counties indicates the bill could reduce fee revenues for counties.

-Any fiscal effect associated with enactment of the bill is not reflected in The FY 2022 Governor's Budget Report.
+Any fiscal effect associated with the bill is not reflected in The FY 2022 Governor's Budget Report.

-Restricted driver's license; fines; traffic violation; traffic citation
+Restricted driver's license; fines; traffic violation